artrugh/sitecore/CustomerDataPlatform/1_intro.md

 ### Benefits

-- Consolidation: DCP, experimentation, decisioning, experiences in one platform.
+- Consolidation: CDP, experimentation, decisioning, experiences in one platform.
 - Orchestration: the *quarterback* for the CX ecosystem.
 - Scale 150ms response times, horizontal scalability.
 - Velocity: agile approach.